Paymann/Automated_CAD_Layout/README.md

 - taper_linear.lym is the Klayout macros Python file that creates the geometry for a parametrized linear taper waveguide.

 - taper_quadratic.lym is the Klayout macros Python file that creates the geometry for a parametrized quadratic taper waveguide.

+- coupler.lym is the Klayout macros Python file that creates the geometry for a parametrized coupler waveguide.